 One of our review teams favorite models for its all-around feel, durability, and toughness.
-While we loved this glove for more mild temperature days that weren't particularly stormy its slightly below average warmth and weather resistance kept it from being a real all-arounder that we'd recommend to someone as their only glove despite its best-in-review dexterity, feel and toughness.
-With that said if your someone who is going to own multiple pairs of gloves this is an excellent option when coupled with another model for when the temperature dip or a moist storm is in the forecast.
+While we loved this glove for more mild temperature days that weren't particularly stormy, it's slightly below average warmth and weather resistance kept it from being a real all-arounder that we'd recommend to someone as their only glove despite its best-in-review dexterity, feel and toughness.
+With that said if you are someone who is going to own multiple pairs of gloves, this is an excellent option when coupled with another model for when the temperature dip or a moist storm is in the forecast.

 The Fall Line is an excellent spring ski glove that is built to last, and featured the best dexterity of any model in our review.

 The Fall Line is a rad glove in so many ways, though offering a high amount of warmth isn't one of those ways.
 We see this as a positive in the sense that maybe extreme warmth is not what you're after, or a negative, as they are bomber, but on the thinner side of the spectrum, offering less insulation than many of the contenders in our review.
 Don't get us wrong; these gloves still offer warmth, and we were comfortable when wearing them in 10-15F temperatures.
 If these temperatures sound ideal to you, and dexterity and durability are what you're looking for, the Fall Line's level of warmth might be perfect.